jshian/Comp3111H-project/readme.md

 1. Close the application.
 ### Grade Task 2
 1. Start the application using the same `.jar` file as Task 1.
+1. Build one of each tower, namely Basic Tower, Ice Tower, Catapult and Laser Tower.
 1. Start the game in `play` mode.
-1. Build one of each tower, namely Basic Tower, Ice Tower, Catapult and Laser Tower.
-Verify the following:
+1. Verify the following:
 	* Each tower shoots at monsters automatically while the Euclidean distance between the center of the grid of where the tower is built and the center of the monster is within the interval defined by the tower's minimum and maximum range.
 (Regular Task 2(i))
 	* Each tower hits the monster that is closest to top-left corner of the end-zone.
 (Game Physics Requirement)
 	* Monsters that are hit take damage equal to the attack power of the tower.
-You can view a monster's health points by mousing over it.
 (Game Physics Requirement)
 1. Verify that the Basic Tower has a minimum range of `0` pixels and a maximum range of `65` pixels.
 (Regular Task 2(ii))
 1. Upgrade the Basic Tower.
 Verify that its attack power has been increased.
 (Regular Task 2(ii)(a))
 1. Verify that the Ice Tower causes any monster it hits to become noticeably slower.
 (Regular Task 2(iii))